 For example, if you suffer an initial injury to your knee on the job, you may receive $4,000 in benefits to cover medical bills and other damages.
 If you aggravate that pre-existing condition on the job later on you may only receive benefits for damage to your knee over and above the damage for which you have already been paid.

-Why Should I Hire an Iowa Workers Compensation Attorney?
+Why Should I Hire a workers comp Iowa attorney?

 Unlike a straightforward workers’ compensation claim, filing for a claim for aggravation of a pre-existing condition can be met with significant pushback from your employer and insurance company.
 This can make it much harder to prove that your injury was made worse or aggravated while on the job.
 With the help of experienced legal guidance, you can focus your energy on healing and leave the complicated legal work to the professionals.
 From guiding you through the claims process to helping you keep up-to-date with additional health evaluations and fighting hard for the maximum benefit payout available, an experienced attorney is your advocate through the workers’ compensation process.